Group Marriage: Music

-The soung "Darling Companion" which plays over the opening credits was written and performed by John Sebastian.
+The song "Darling Companion" which plays over the opening credits was written and performed by John Sebastian.

-Reception
+Critical reception

-According to Rothman the film was received "very positively."
+According to Rothman, the film was received "very positively".

-Critical

 The Boston Phoenix called it an "extraordinary comedy... this gem of a picture is well worth the search... that true rarity, a sexy comedy.
 Considering how quite difficult it is to make a sensuous picture to begin with, and noting how few deft comedy directors have emerged over the past twenty years, one would have to admire director Stephanie Rothman for her technical facility alone."

 A writer in The Gazette called it "a good example of what enlightened erotica can be like.
-It features female characters who are professionally and sexually assertive - but not intimidating.
+It features female characters who are professionally and sexually assertive – but not intimidating.
 They are capable of making decisions for themselves, yet they're still able to love the men in their lives and be loved in return."

-Shock Magazine said "at its core the flick doesn’t know what it wants to be.
-At times it’s a Free Love forum pocked with messages on the “failure to communicate”.
-Other times it’s your standard, leering sex farce.
-Then odd, unnecessary subplots intrude, like one guy’s melodramatic job as a probation officer.
+Shock Magazine said "at its core the flick doesn't know what it wants to be.
+At times it's a Free Love forum pocked with messages on the “failure to communicate”.
+Other times it's your standard, leering sex farce.
+Then odd, unnecessary subplots intrude, like one guy's melodramatic job as a probation officer.
 And though the filmmakers obviously thought they were on the cutting edge, with all four leads in bed together, smoking grass, they never shed the old morality horseshit.
-Under its mod surface, it’s simple, romantic pabulum, swaddled in the latest trendiness, Ignoring all the comic possibilities in favor of generic, self-serious fodder."
+Under its mod surface, it's simple, romantic pabulum, swaddled in the latest trendiness, Ignoring all the comic possibilities in favor of generic, self-serious fodder."